 Faculty members brought to Tunis have been both extremely well received by the participant judges and uniformly impressed by the Tunisian judges.
 The faculty has included judges from the United States, the Czech Republic, France, Norway, Lithuania, Croatia, Slovakia, Poland, Bosnia and Herzegovina and Romania.

 Bolstering Counterterrorism Adjudication in the Balkans and Beyond

 In light of the increased terrorism across Europe, the vast transit of refugees to Europe from Syria, the continuing conflicts in Syria and Iraq, and the particular burdens this puts on both the Balkan countries and countries throughout MENA, the issues encompassed by the GCTF Good Practice documents are more important than ever.
 Judges across the region will benefit from greater training and preparation on how to handle cases involving both domestic terrorism and the new phenomenon presented by foreign fighters.

 This year’s sessions under this program were conducted both at the CEELI Institute facility in Prague and at the IIJ facility in Malta, and include intensive 3-day workshops that aim to familiarize the judges with the “Good Practice” documents and expand on their meanings, implications, and relevance to cases the judges might find themselves presiding over in the near future.
 Workshops are regionally specific and the Institute intends on training no fewer than 80 judges over the course of this project.
-International experts from both Europe and the United States will be engaged throughout the project to help create a thorough, yet understandable curricula that will help participant judges gain a solid understanding of relevant best practices and how to incorporate them into their future work.
+International experts from both Europe and the United States will be engaged throughout the project to help create a thorough, yet understandable curriculum that will help participant judges gain a solid understanding of relevant best practices and how to incorporate them into their future work.